4 signs of mental health struggles

 Taking care of your mental health is crucial, especially when it comes to work-related stress.
 Here are 4 mindset-shifting ideas to help you find a more balanced, self-affirming path to contentment and purpose at work.

-1. pen down your mental struggles
+1. write down your mental challenges

 One of the best ways to gain clarity with mental health challenges is to write down your thoughts and experiences in a journal.
 You can use it to discover how your work is impacting your mental health.